 Homework problems from the OpenStax textbook will be assigned weekly.
-The due date for homework will be 11:59pm every Sunday unless otherwise stated.
-A selection of problems in each assignment will be graded, either as a "conventional" paper submission or electronically through Blackboard.
+The due date for homework will be midnight every Sunday, unless otherwise stated.
+A selection of problems in each assignment will be graded electronically through Blackboard.
 In addition to the OpenStax homework you will be required to complete assessments (quizzes and problems) through the on-line learning system Lumen OHM.
 There may also be one or two quizzes which may be given in recitation or class.
 The exact details regarding homework and quizzes will be explained during the first week of the semester.